Had enough of experts? Quantitative knowledge retrieval from large language models: Methods

-Bayesian statistics involves decisionmaking based on a posterior distribution, \(p(\theta|D)\propto \pi(\theta) \prod_{i=1}^np(x_i|\theta),\) where $\pi(\theta)$ denotes the prior distribution.
 The definition of a `good' prior distribution---like Bayesian statistics itself---is subjective, depending on the analyst's understanding of the purpose of expert-elicited information.
 No standard benchmark exists for expert-elicited prior distributions; a prior is a function of the expert and the elicitation method, as well as of the predictive task \citep{gelman_prior_2017}.
 One purpose of prior information is to reduce amount of data needed.
 Another is to treat expert knowledge and observed data as complementary sources of information about a natural process.
+Any statistical model is at least slightly misspecified, but a prior can still be \emph{informative}, \emph{well-calibrated} and \emph{useful} \citep[see][]{williams_comparison_2021}.
+An informative prior is different from a non-informative or default prior, i.e.\ it is not too vague.
+Well-calibrated or `realistic' priors should align with those from human experts or be otherwise externally verifiable. `Useful' means superior posterior predictive performance on a downstream task, improving expected utility over reference priors.
+Here we consider informativeness and calibration.